jpvanegasc/Air_Pollution/README.md

 # Air Pollution Lattice Boltzmann
-Computational Fluid Dynamics model of different scale pollutants, difusing over the Sabana de Bogota.
+Computational Fluid Dynamics model of difusing pollutants over a city block.

-## Authors
+## Author
-* Juan Pablo Vanegas Correa
+* Juan Pablo Vanegas Correa.
+Contact: jpvanegasc@unal.edu.co.

 ## Acknowlegements
 * Jose Daniel Muñoz
 * Pierre Sagaut

-## Biography
+## References
 * Wind comfort assessment by means of large eddy simulation with lattice Boltzmann method in full scale city area

-## Notes
+## Notes on Programming Languages
-This project was made using diferent programming languages, and for now, no one of them has prevalence over the others.
+This project was built primary on C++ and CUDA.
+C++ was used primarily to make small developments and test its functionality.
+CUDA is intended for simulating bigger systems, and the main results from this work are intended to come from the CUDA module.
+Just for fun I've included a Lattice-Boltzmann developed in FORTRAN, but It's not my priority to reproduce results using it.

 Programming languages are divided by folders, and each one of them has a different README with its respective compilation guide.